Research and project areas

 TU Darmstadt

-B07 In Situ and Multi-frequency EPR for FeNC Materials and Model Complex Alexander Schnegg
+B07 In Situ and Multi-frequency EPR for FeNC Materials and Model Complexes Alexander Schnegg

 Max Planck Institute for Chemical Energy Conversion